alexis-hudes/fuel-cell-buses/README.md

 # fuel-cell-buses
 A cost comparison of transitioning Vermont's public bus fleet to battery electric buses, hydrogen fuel cell buses, and a combination.

-This analysis was completed as part of a final project for the course ENGS 173: Energy Conversions at Dartmouth College.
+This analysis was completed as part of a final project for the course ENGS 173: Energy Conversions at Dartmouth College by Alexis Hudes and Allison Trapani.

 **Background**: